 There is something magical about a good workout.
-The problem is when your workout leaves you sore and uncomfortable.
-Maybe you pushed a little too hard to get in that last set.
+How do you know it’s a good workout?
+You’re left tired and a little bit sore.
+Maybe you pushed a little harder than usual to get in that last set.
 Maybe you’re building new muscle, and everything is a little sore in protest.

 Top 3 Best and Favorites